kwconnect/mtext-rest-document-process-sample/README.md

 * filter -  filter expression to restrict the list of templates
 * project-name - optional name of project to restrict the list of templates

-M/TEXT uses template to create a document from.
-The request show who to search a template by its name.
+M/TEXT uses a template to create a document from.
+The request shows how to search a template by its name.
 The filter expression can contain a complex query:

 ```
 Name like "Willkommen*" AND DocumentType "TONIC"
 ```

-Template can have metadata, which can also be used to search templates.
+Templates can have metadata, which can also be used to search for templates.

 ```
 METADATA.SPARTE = "Kfz-Versicherung" AND DocumentType "TONIC"
 ```

-Assuming some fictional metadata a query can be something like this:
+Assuming some fictional metadata a query could look like this:

 ```
 METADATA.TEMPLATE.CATEGORY = 'ACATEGORY' AND